 Though it is rarely acknowledged outside of literary circles, fiction and poetry have always been a form of psychology, its authors research psychologists exploring the human psyche.
 Psychologist C. G, Jung often said he learned much from the 19th century romantics.

-Dickens was one of those strange people who are both shy and unshy, introverted and extroverted, maybe, in his case, at the same time.
+Dickens was one of those strange people who are both shy and unshy, introverted and extroverted.

 Shyness and autism often overlap, and character Barnaby Rudge may be the earliest attempt to depict this in fiction.
 Barnaby is vulnerable and admirable at the same time, physically strong and adept, but simple in his thinking, enchanted by the natural world, honest and trusting in a cynical, deceitful human world that he doesn’t understand.
 He is very shy and very conscious of it.